Skip to main content

 How Does the Body’s Endocrine System Get Disrupted?

-The disruption of the is a process of molecular interference.
+The disruption of the endocrine system is a process of molecular interference.
 Imagine a lock and key system, where a natural hormone is the key and its cellular receptor is the lock.
 An EDC can act like a counterfeit key that fits the lock, either jamming it so the real key cannot enter or turning it to trigger an unauthorized action.

 This process happens silently, at a microscopic level, but its cumulative effects become apparent over time.
 The body’s own mechanisms for regulating hormone levels are compromised, leading to a cascade of downstream effects that can manifest as reproductive health issues, metabolic disturbances, and a decline in sexual vitality.